Creating the Sketchtoon Coffee Calendar

-Being creative people, we decided to create our own calendars, using Cafe Press to print them.
-Our first calendar used black and white photos and was received very well by our 2 friends.
+Being creative people, we decided to create our calendars and print them on Cafe Press.
+Our first calendar used black-and-white photos and was received very well by our two friends.

 About the same time, I’d been working on a drawing style I had created called Sketchtoons where I mixed loose sketches with hand-written notes in my Moleskine sketchbook.
 I decided to do a new calendar, creating Sketchtoons for 12 coffee drinks.